a-karma/Bogor_Workshop/DAY_3/Session1.md

 We will further try to explore if a population is evolving or is neutral using these metrics.

 ##### Heterozygosity
 - Heterozygosity is the probability of sampling two different alleles for a locus.
+Heterozygosity is an important predictor of survivability of populations.
+It helps rescue from consequences of recessive deleterious alleles for example.
 - We will use vcftools(https://vcftools.sourceforge.net) for this exercise
 - There are other methods as well, for example, RTG tools (https://github.com/RealTimeGenomics/rtg-tools) and ANGSD (http://www.popgen.dk/angsd/index.php/Heterozygosity)